pablohirafuji/elm-syntax-highlight/README.md

 ### Copying and pasting the theme

-The theme and required styles can be found [here](https://pablohirafuji.github.io/elm-syntax-highlight/themes.html).
+All themes and required styles can be found [here](https://pablohirafuji.github.io/elm-syntax-highlight/themes.html).

 ### Using `useTheme` helper